raspberrypi/documentation/installation/installing-images/linux.md

 - You can check what's written to the SD card by `dd`-ing from the card back to another image on your hard disk, and then running `diff` (or `md5sum`) on those two images.
 There should be no difference.

-- Run `sudo sync`; this will ensure the write cache is flushed and that it is safe to unmount your SD card.
+- Run `sync`; this will ensure the write cache is flushed and that it is safe to unmount your SD card.

 - Remove the SD card from the card reader.